cosmos/cosmos/VALIDATORS_FAQ.md

 Let’s take a concrete example to illustrate the aforementioned concept.
 In this example, there are 10 validators with equal stake.
 Each of them applies a 1% commission and has 20% of self-bonded Atoms.
 Now comes a successful block that collects a total of 1025.51020408 Atoms in fees.

 First, a 2% tax is applied.
+The corresponding Atoms go to the reserve pool.
+Reserve pool's funds can be allocated through governance to fund bounties and upgrades.
-* 2% * 1025.51020408 = 20.51020408 Atoms go to the reserve pool (the reserve pool funds will be allocated through governance)
+* 2% * 1025.51020408 = 20.51020408 Atoms go to the reserve pool.

 1005 Atoms now remain.
 Let’s assume that the proposer included 100% of the signatures in its block.
 It thus obtains the full bonus of 5%.